 Dust explosions are severe safety issues affecting process industries that handle materials that generate combustible dust.
 According to the data collected by the US Chemical Safety Board, explosions of dust are frequent incidents.
 They may cause fatalities, severe injuries, and catastrophic damages to facilities, leading to considerable economic loss.
 For this reason, the Occupational Safety and Health Agency joined forces with the National Fire Protection Association and devised a series of safety measures and standards for safety professionals to implement in order to prevent, mitigate, and control explosive dust.

-- Combustible dust particles that act as the explosion’s fuel
+- Combustible dust particles – these serve as the fuel for the explosion.

-- Ignition sources capable of setting combustible dust clouds on fire
+- Ignition sources – these are capable of igniting the combustible dust clouds.

-- Confined spaces where the pressure builds up, leading to the vessel rupture, facility destruction, and potential structural collapse.
+- Confined spaces – here, pressure builds up, leading to ruptures, destruction of facilities, and potential structural collapses.

-This explosion develops in two stages.
-The above-described process causes a primary explosion inside the piece of equipment and is not as intense as the second explosion wave.
-The rapid dust particles combustion increases the air pressure, creating the pressure wave that can stir dust accumulated on horizontal surfaces, causing the secondary dust explosion.
-These secondary explosions happen shortly after the initial ones and are more dangerous and devastating, causing catastrophic damage and loss of life.
+These explosions occur in two phases.
+Initially, a primary explosion occurs within a piece of equipment, which is typically less intense than the subsequent wave.
+The rapid combustion of dust particles increases air pressure, creating a wave that can disturb accumulated dust on surfaces, leading to a secondary, more dangerous, and devastating explosion.
+These secondary explosions, occurring shortly after the primary ones, can cause catastrophic damage and loss of life.